The Registration Process

 Engineering Registration Candidate Interview

-Where the Board recommends that a Candidate for Registration be further assessed by way of an oral interview, the candidate shall be so advised and such interview shall be on questions as to his/her experience and training and roles and responsibilities on past work positions in his/her field of practice or specialty.
-The panel of the Board’s Assessment Committee is required to pursue an assessment of the Candidate in such a manner as to seek to confirm his/her abilities and knowledge in the following areas of competency.
+Where the Board recommends that a Candidate for Registration be further assessed by way of an interview, the candidate shall be so advised and such interview shall be on questions as to his/her experience and training and roles and responsibilities on past work positions in their field of practice or specialty.
+Engineering competency assessment by way of an interview is undertaken by an Interview Panel of one or up to three persons who are themselves Registered Engineers and subject matter expert in the particular engineering discipline.
+The panel of the Board’s Assessment Committee is required to pursue an assessment of the Candidate in such a manner as to seek to confirm their abilities and knowledge in the following areas of competency:

 • Knowledge and application of Project Management Principles (Mandatory for Project Management Registration Candidates Only)